halimbo/clone_windows/Readme.md

 ```#assign letter l```

-Drive k:\ will be the EFI partition (needs esp and boot flag)
+Drive k:\ will be the EFI partition (needs esp and boot flag).

 ```#diskpart```